 Shakshuka is a one-pan dish of poached eggs simmered in a mixture of tomatoes, onions, garlic, and various spices.
 Brightly colored, incredibly flavorful, and packed with healthy ingredients, this dish is a dream come true for vegetarians everywhere.

-This hearty dish is mostly eaten as breakfast or brunch.
+You often see this hearty savory dish is mostly eaten as breakfast.
 However, it tastes great, both hot and cold, so you can always make some as a light meal to start the day, then save the rest for later.

 Detailed instruction on how to make this easy breakfast food.
 You can see this video to know more: